Chapter Twenty-Seven Exposition

 A bone cold numbness and bleakness that cannot push through to find hope because maybe there is none?

-It’s a dark room with no light; it’s a long tunnel crawling on your belly never reaching the end; it’s being buried alive; it’s climbing and never reaching the top; it’s a bottomless black pit; it’s an irony lost only to hindsight, and not even then.
+It’s a dark room with no light; it’s a long tunnel crawling on your belly never reaching the end; it’s being buried alive; it’s climbing and never reaching the top; it’s a bottomless black pit; it’s smothering on dirty air and dehydrated with no water; it’s an irony lost only to hindsight, and not even then.